sblu/PyLifter/README.md

 ## Firmware Compatibility

-- **Verification**: The library now checks the connected winch firmware active startup.
+- **Verification**: The library checks the connected winch firmware active startup.
 If an untested version is detected (anything other than **v3.2**), a warning will be displayed.
 You can choose to bypass this at your own risk.
 - **Updates**: This library **does not** support updating the winch firmware.
 Please use the official MyLifter app for firmware updates.
 - **Tested Version**: Validated against Firmware **v3.2**.
 Compatible with v3.1 with limited testing.